Jo9871/Jo9871/README.md

 - 🤖 I’m currently working on a Discord Bot and Dashboard.

-- 📃 I’m currently coding in Javascript and HTML.
+- 📃 I’m currently coding in Javascript.

 - ❓  I really enjoy coding Discord Bots!.